benjohnbarnes/Service/README.md

 * They are very easy to reuse and share among modules.
 * Service implementations can be tested comprehensively, clearly and concisely.
 * Units consuming services can be tested comprehensively, clearly and concisely.
+* The service interface exposes only things clients care about and hides everything they don't.
 * Systems using services can replace them, at a single high level point, to target different backend environments, entirely stub them, or satisfy other scenarios.
 * Service use and implementation has nice Swift ergonomics.

 Nothing Service provides is clever or involved.
-However, Service's design has gone through quite a lot of iterations to find an approach most likely to achieve the design goals of shared services with strong testability & good ergonomics.
+However, Service's design has gone through quite a lot of iteration to find an approach most likely to achieve the design goals of shared services with strong testability & good ergonomics.

 # So what is a "service"?

 This library considers a service to be an "opaque box" that takes a strongly typed `Input` argument, performs some impure activity with it (probably involving an external system over HTTPS), and finally returns some typed `Output` argument.
 Service gives clients flexibility in how they call a service, but out of the box provides an async function and a callback interface.
 Combine support is simple to add.

-**The fundamental claim is that this kind of box is a _"Really Good ™"_ abstraction and either directly provides or enables each of the CBs.**
+**The fundamental idea is that this kind of box is a _"Really Good ™"_ abstraction and either directly provides or enables each of the CBs.**

 There are three important view points of a `Service` box.

-## Client POV of a `Service`
+## Client view point of a `Service`

 Clients view a `Service` as just a function they have been given.
-You give it some kind of `Input` and later, it gives you some kind of `Output`.
-All you care about are its two domain types: `Input` and `Output`.
+You give it an `Input` and later, it asynchronously returns an `Output`.
+All they care about are its two domain types: `Input` and `Output`.
 These are both as isolated from implementation details as is appropriate for the service in question.

-Because a `Service` is, externally, **just a function**, client behaviour can be unit tested merely by checking they call services with the correct `Input` and take appropriate action for any given `Output`.
+Because a `Service` is, externally, **just a function**, client behaviour can be unit tested merely by checking they call services passing the correct `Input` and take appropriate action on receiving consequent `Output`.
 The implementation and the testing are oblivious of all network level concerns.

-## Implementation POV of a `Service`
+## Implementation view point of a `Service`

-Service implementations know about backend details such as whether HTTP and REST are even being used.
+Service implementations know about backend details such as whether HTTP and REST are being used.
 Assuming they are:

 * The implementation knows how to **prepare a request**.
 It knows necessary headers, URL query parameters, HTTP verbs, authorisation mechanisms, and any data payload to send.
 The implementation knows how to prepare this request based on the `Input` type, along with any other shared `Context` that is necessary.
 * The implementation also knows how to **parse a response**.
 It knows about response headers to check, the meaning of the return code, how to parse a payload, how to report errors it encounters and perhaps recover from them.

 The implementation is all about taking the `Service`'s `Input` domain, doing sensible stuff with a network, then taking the network's response, and turning that back in to some kind of `Output`.

-`Service` implementations live in the network layer and act as a conduit from their `Input` to their `Output` via the network.
+`Service` implementations live on the shores of the network layer sea and act as a conduit from their `Input` to their `Output` via the network.

 We can fully test service implementations by ensuring:
 * Given an `Input` they ask the network the right question.
-* Given a network response, they produce the appropriate `Output`
+* Given a network response, they produce the appropriate `Output`.

-## Integrator POV of a `Service`
+## Integrator view point of a `Service`

 An integrator wants to instantiate units that expect various `Service` types.
 It doesn't care what a `Service` does or how it works.
 It just needs a way to get services and to inject where they are required.
 An Integrator is happy if, given some sort of generic facility, they can ergonomically obtain instances of services for their units.
 They'd like to be able to have high level control of that facility so that all services can be pointed at a different backend environment, or entirely replaced with stubbed out scenarios that read from files.